gbouras13/plassembler_simulation_benchmarking/README.md

 I used [Snaketool](https://github.com/beardymcjohnface/Snaketool) to make this, and would highly recommend it!

 It should work 'out of the box' for the simulated reads.
 For the real read sets, you will need to change the `csv` input files in this directory with the correct FASTQ paths of the required files on your system.
-These FASTQ reads can be found in the Zenodo repository [here](sfsdfg), or by following the instructions outlined [here](https://github.com/gbouras13/plassembler/blob/1.0.0/docs/fastqs.md).
+These FASTQ reads can be found in the Zenodo repository [here](sfsdfg), or by following the instructions outlined [here](https://github.com/gbouras13/plassembler/blob/main/docs/fastqs.md).

 # Download plassembler_simulation_benchmarking and install it in a conda env

 ```
+# creates conda env
 conda create -n plassembler_benchmarking pip
 conda activate plassembler_benchmarking